How to Prepare an Effective Patent Invalidation Search Report: Tips for Practitioners

 Broad Interpretation for Relevant Art Identification

-To include every relevant art, the claims must be interpreted broadly.
-This entails taking into account both direct technological counterparts and substitutes that produce the same outcome.
+To ensure that all relevant prior art is uncovered, the claims must be interpreted broadly in a patent invalidation search.
+This involves considering both direct technological counterparts and substitutes that produce similar outcomes.

-For example, any previous research that suggests a comparable layout, even though for different uses, might be relevant if the solar panel patent asserts a certain arrangement of cells.
+For instance, prior research suggesting a similar layout—even for different uses—might be relevant if the patent in question asserts a specific arrangement of cells.

 Identifying Relevant Keywords and Classifications